crrush7/ukbioprepr/README.md

 **Data Format:** Land cover data products are percentage cover

-**Data Source:** Derived from the [UK Centre for Ecology and Hydrology Land Cover Maps](https://www.ceh.ac.uk/data/ukceh-land-cover-maps)
+**Data Source:** Derived from the [UK Centre for Ecology and Hydrology (UKCEH) Land Cover Maps](https://www.ceh.ac.uk/data/ukceh-land-cover-maps).
+These data products are subject to UKCEH licence terms and are available for **non-commercial use only**.
+Users must acknowledge UKCEH and the original datasets in any publications or reports.

 ------------------------------------------------------------------------